NatCanCode/NatCanCode/README.md

 #### 👋 Hi, I’m @NatCanCode
 #### 👀 I’m interested in MedTech, UX/UI and Mobile First
 #### 👩‍💻 I’m currently learning iOS Development with the Advanced Apple Foundation Program
-#### 🤝 Can't wait for collaborating on iOS App Development within an inclusive team
+#### 🤝 Can't wait to collaborate on iOS App Development projects within an inclusive team
 #### 📫 You can reach me on https://www.linkedin.com/in/nathaliepiat/?locale=en_US

 <!---